 ^a This QAPP references the MCLs (or EPA screening level for tapwater if no MCL) to support project planning and identify whether lower reporting limits may be needed for some constituents.
-The worksheet also lists the NALs established by the Risk Methods Document for the child resident scenario (DOE 2015).
+The worksheet also lists the NALs established by the RMD and MCLs reproduced in the RMD.
 In some cases, the laboratories may not be able to reach detection limits below the NAL.
 In these cases, the project team will address this issue in the decision process.

-^b Analytes marked with COPC are from Table 2.1 of the Risk Methods Document (DOE 2015) and represent the list of chemicals, compounds, and radionuclides compiled from COPCs retained as COCs in risk assessments performed at PGDP between 1990 and 2008.
+^b Analytes marked with COPC are from Table 2.1 of the RMD and represent the list of chemicals, compounds, and radionuclides compiled from COPCs retained as COCs in risk assessments previously performed at PGDP.

-^c The analytical laboratory may not be able to meet the child resident scenario NALs established by the Risk Methods Document (DOE 2015).
+^c The analytical laboratory may not be able to meet the NALs established by the RMD and MCLs reproduced in the RMD.
 For cases where the PQL is above the PAL/NAL, FPDP will have the laboratory report to the method detection limit, qualifying the result as estimated.
 Standard practices for qualifying data will apply for any result reported below the laboratory PQL.